nagu-mundhe/delta-demo/README.md

 # delta-demo
-This is demp for git and github
+This is demp for git and github.